Code-Institute-Submissions/deanwraith-rock_paper_scissors_game_MArResub/README.md

     Added boiler plate HTML and assets folder which includes the style.css file and a folder for media resources to be added at a later stage.
     * 18:48 30/07/2021 - HTML, CSS and README
     Added HTML and CSS content and styling for game.
 Added to README.md
+    * 21:02 30/07/2021 - Java and README
+    Added intial Java(tie game and rock outcomes).
+Added to README.md

 ## 5. Technology Used